WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 Or, if you want to include all form fields in the message portion of your WordPress order from email receipt, click on the smart tag labeled

-To add an order form to a blog post, create a new post in WordPress.
-Next, select the Add Form button.
+To start, create a new post or page in WordPress and then click on the Add Form button.